 Related: ASBA And IPOs: All You Need To Know

-An IPO pricing is either a fixed-price offer or a book-built offer.
+An IPO pricing is either a fixed-price offer or a book-building offer.
 In the first category, the company fixes the application price, while the second is a process of price discovery.

 In the case of book building issues, the offer document is called a ‘red herring’ prospectus - it does not contain details of the price, the number of shares offered, or the issue size.
 A red herring prospectus only has either the floor price of the securities offered or a price band within which the bids can move.
 The price is determined only after the bidding process is completed.